ThePromiseIncarnate/devtools-day5/README.md

 #### Problem 6:

-- Solution: [Your proposed solution here]
+- Solution: Remove the superfluous "!important" in CSS.

 #### Problem 7: